mburtless/gloo-mesh/docs/content/concepts/_index.md

 * Scaling needs
 * Geographic needs

 Managing a service mesh deployment that is consistent and secure across multiple clusters is tedious and error prone at best.
-Gloo Mesh provides a single unified pane of glass driven by a declarative API (CRDs in Kubernetes) that orchestrates and simplifies the operation of a multi-cluster service mesh including the following concerns:
+Gloo Mesh provides a single unified pane of glass driven by a declarative API (CRDs in Kubernetes) that orchestrates and simplifies the operation of a multicluster service mesh including the following concerns:

 * Unifying/federating trust domains
 * Achieving a single pane of glass for operational observability
-* Multi-cluster routing
+* Multicluster routing
 * Access policy

-### A multi-cluster management plane
+### A multicluster management plane

 Gloo Mesh consists of a set of components that run on a single cluster, often referred to as your *management plane cluster*.
 The management plane components are stateless and rely exclusively on declarative CRDs.
 Each service mesh installation that spans a deployment footprint often has its own control plane.
 You can think of Gloo Mesh as a management plane for multiple control planes.